DorskFR/LeaguePyBot/LPBv2/README.md

   - [x] Mapping of neutral locations (middle of lanes, rivers, etc.)
   - [x] Computer Vision on the minimap to localize all 10 players on the map and remember close to which zone they were last seen
   - [x] Computer Vision on 80% of the screen to identify units (minions, champions, buildings) and their team.
+  - [ ] Load champion minimap icon from assets API or data dragon dynamically and resize to correct dimension

 - **Bot Logic**